 2. No Coding Skills Needed

 While working with CrocoBlock, you won’t have to use programming languages at all.
-The settings provided for each of the content widgets, for the columns and sections.
+The settings provided for each content widget, for the columns and sections.
 As well as the robust variety of content, help minimize the encounters with CSS.
 Really, why use CSS when you can drag & drop widgets and customize appearance and content without using any properties or classes?

 Divi builder is also very convenient and rather intuitive.
 It is flexible, so you’d have an opportunity to use code in case you don’t have access to the appearance settings by default.
 In case you are not satisfied with the existing functionality or markup.
 You can use shortcodes to add content as well.
 Yet, coding is not necessarily needed with Divi.
 One can perfectly do without programming languages while keeping the things simple.
 So, yes, Divi also doesn’t require prominent coding skills.